Maikel Garcia Preview, Player Props: Royals vs. Cubs

-The Kansas City Royals and Maikel Garcia, who went 0-for-4 last time out, take on Jameson Taillon and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+On Saturday, Maikel Garcia (on the back of going 0-for-2) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mariners.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Maikel Garcia Game Info & Props vs. the Cubs